Middle Eight – research trajectory

 June 4-15: CAMPO, Ghent (BE)

 October 17-21: workspacebrussels, Brussels (BE)

 - Concept & choreography: Inga Huld Hákonardóttir

 About Inga Hákonardóttir

-Inga Huld Hákonardóttir was born in Höfn, Iceland and now lives and works in Brussels.
+Inga Huld Hákonardóttir was born in Höfn, Iceland, and now lives and works in Brussels.
 After graduating from P.A.R.T.S in 2014 she has worked within the field of performance as a performer, dancer and choreographer.
-About her work As collaborator...
+As collaborator and performer Inga...